Einstein tori and crooked surfaces: Anti-de Sitter crooked planes

 where $I$ denotes the identity map on $\V_0$, preserves the image of $i$.
 It corresponds to the two-fold covering $\SL(\V_0)\rightarrow \PSL(\V_0)$.
-The fixed points of this involution are exactly the complement of the image of $i$, corresponding to the conformal boundary of AdS.
+The fixed points of this involution are exactly the complement of the image of $i$, corresponding to the conformal boundary of AdS (see section $2$ of \cite{G14} for details).